 Quorum queues will be a new high availability offering that addresses some deficiencies of the existing mirrored queue functionality.
-It also introduces some new issues as we described in our Quorum Queue article.
+It also introduces some new issues as we described in our article about Quorum Queues.

 Each Quorum Queue is a replicated queue; it has a leader and multiple followers.
 A common term to refer to these leaders and followers is the word replica.
 A quorum queue with a replication factor of five will consist of five replicas: the leader and four followers.
 Each replica will be hosted on a different node (broker).
 We need multiple replicas in order to achieve high availability and durability.
 Depending on the replication factor of a quorum queue, we can lose one or more brokers without message loss and continued availability of the queue.

 Raft is a distributed consensus algorithm, that means it is a distributed algorithm where multiple nodes agree on some state.
 In Raft the state is an ordered sequence of commands.
 Those commands in RabbitMQ are the writes, reads, acknowledgements etc, that a queue processes when interacting with clients.